-- The Total(Over/Under) number of goals scored in all the hockey games played on a particular day.
+- The Total of goals scored in all hockey games played on the same day.

 Half a Dollar

-- Betting slang for a $50 wager.
+- Another piece of gambling slang for a $50 wager.

 Half Time Bet (2H)

-- Predicting the outcome of an event.
+- This is the act of the above when calculating the outcome of an event.

 Laying the Points

-- Mixed Martial Arts.
+- Stands for Mixed Martial Arts.

-- Betting slang for a $500 wager.
+- A betting slang term for a $500 wager.

 - When a bet is cancelled because the event did not happen (i.e. rain out in MLB).
 All money is returned to bettor.